ClickHouse/ClickHouse/docs/en/development/style.rst

         struct AggregatedStatElement

-#. В классах и структурах, public, private, protected пишется на том же уровне, что и class/struct, а все остальные внутренности - глубже.
+#.
+In classes and structs keywords public, private, protected are written on same indention level as class/struct, while other contents - deeper.

     .. code-block:: cpp